open-mmlab/mmpose/docs/en/installation.md

 ### Install MMCV without MIM

-MMCV contains C++ and CUDA extensions, thus depending on PyTorch in a complex way.
+MMCV contains C++ and CUDA extensions, thus, it depends on PyTorch in a complex way.
 MIM solves such dependencies automatically and makes the installation easier.
 However, it is not a must.

 To install MMCV with pip instead of MIM, please follow [MMCV installation guides](https://mmcv.readthedocs.io/en/2.x/get_started/installation.html).
 This requires manually specifying a find-url based on PyTorch version and its CUDA version.

-For example, the following command install mmcv built for PyTorch 1.10.x and CUDA 11.3.
+For example, the following command installs mmcv built for PyTorch 1.10.x and CUDA 11.3.

 ```shell
 pip install 'mmcv>=2.0.1' -f https://download.openmmlab.com/mmcv/dist/cu113/torch1.10/index.html